Phillip Island Neighbourhood Batteries

 The expected operational life for each battery is approximately 15 years, depending on the number of charge/discharge cycles.
 Mondo will maintain and monitor the batteries to maximise life.

 Local emergency services will be briefed on the batteries and their specific locations.
-If required, emergency services will follow their procedures on managing incidents.
+Should it be required, emergency services will follow their procedures on managing incidents and hazards.

 Neighbourhood-scale batteries are classified as minor utility installations under the Planning and Environment Act 1987 and do not typically require a planning permit.
 However, each site will be considered by Mondo and the Council with regard to overlays, specific values, heritage considerations, proximity to neighbours, and high tide levels.

-Mondo is working closely with the Bass Coast Shire and Totally Renewable Phillip Island (TRIPI) to develop a fund arrangement that is fair and transparent.
+Mondo has worked closely with Bass Coast Shire Council and TRPI to finalise a community fund arrangement that is fair and transparent.
 The fund is intended to support community renewable energy projects.

 Mondo’s Phillip Island 100NB project page will have up to date information on the project and will be updated as the project progresses..